metroproxyn/metroproxyn/README.md

 ### Greetings!👋

-I am Aleks Mashanski, a Documentation Developer who is also interested in Artificial Intelligence, Cybersecurity and Coding Practice Challenges.
+I am Aleks Mashanski, a Documentation Developer who is interested in Cybersecurity techniques.
+I also have an experience in Coding Practice Challenges and Artificial Intelligence field.

 A lot of my repositories & pet projects represented here, from my school days when I tried Java and C languages to nowadays, where mostly of my projects are related with Python and Data Science in general.
-I'm in relations with High Math since my econdary school.
+I'm in relations with High Math since my secondary school.
 And I really like the fact that things like Mathematics, Combinatorics, Statistics & Probability Theory can be combined with Programming and generate an interesting result!

 In addition, I’m interested in the mathematical aspects of Cryptography, various Cryptographyc Algorithms & Methods.
-I'm trying to do experiments on the application of Cryptographic Techniques in other fields, such as Data Science.
+I'm trying to do experiments on the application of Cryptographic Techniques in my projects, such as [cryptopyth](https://github.com/metroproxyn/cryptopyth).

 ## 📚My Knowledge & Skills